shiba517/MLSP1-SULFT/README.md

 As the target audience will be of mainly young men, the colour scheme must have a cool and sporty look to it.
 A colour combination of mainly dark colours matched with some contrasting brighter colours will do the job.
 I have chosen a colour scheme consisting of a tone of black, grey, white and yellow.

 * Typography:
-I looked at a few font-style for googleFonts.com and decided the original font-style is simple, doesn't distract the user and compliments the colour theme of the website best.
+I looked at a few font-style at [GoogleFonts](https://fonts.google.com/) and decided the original font-style is simple, doesn't distract the user and compliments the colour theme of the website best.

 * Imagery:
 The imagery should represent football, secrecy and excitement; as the title of the website suggests.